AllanCameron/PDFR/inflate_method.md

 ### Populating the dictionary
 OK, so now we know how big our dictionary is going to be.
 But how do we populate it?
 Unfortunately for us, the dictionary itself is compressed.
 You see, it turns out that you can completely specify the code dictionary just by specifying how many bits are needed to represent each particular literal value.

 Since the number of bits needed for any one character will never exceed 15 (by design), you _could_ specify the code dictionary with 4-bits per literal value, giving each literal a number between 0 and 15 as the length of bits required to represent it.
-However, this would give you an awful lot of wasted bytes full of zeroes representing the number of bits required to specify those literal values that never occur in the message.
+However, this would give you an awful lot of wasted bytes full of zeros representing the number of bits required to specify those literal values that never occur in the message.

 Here's what happens instead.
-We use _another_ code to describe the bit-lengths of the final dictionary code table: the numbers 0 - 15 will represent an actual number of bits, and the numbers 16, 17, 18 will represent repeat sequences (mostly of zeroes).
+We use _another_ code to describe the bit-lengths of the final dictionary code table: the numbers 0 - 15 will represent an actual number of bits, and the numbers 16, 17, 18 will represent repeat sequences (mostly of zeros).
 I will start building my dictionary bit-length table at literal value 0, and if I come across the numbers 0-15, I insert them as the number of bits that are going to represent that literal in my final dictionary.
 I then move on to the next literal.
 If I come across a 16, 17, or 18, I will insert a number of repeats based on a set of rules for those 3 numbers.
 I keep going like this until my literal and distance codes all have an associated bit-length to describe them.

 Once I finish this, I will have a one to one mapping between number of bits and the literal code that it represented.
 From this, I can completely recreate the actual code dictionary.